RodrigoAmora/menu-rio-android/README.md

 The project run from Android 5.0 (API Level 21)

 <hr>

-The project use as dependencies:
+This project use as dependencies:
 - Material Design;
 - Constraint Layout;
 - Google Maps API;